Winter Tires: Myths and Facts

 Like other vehicle safety features such as ESC, ABS and 4WD/AWD, winter tires have their limits.
 When the vehicle is driven beyond those limits due to overconfidence in the equipment, the end result is the same: an unstable vehicle state on the brink of a slide and loss of control.
 An overconfident driver with a safety-feature-rich vehicle will be at a greater risk of injury than the average driver as their accidents will tend to happen at higher speeds.

 In terms of the tires themselves, a set of good winters costs about the same as all-seasons.
 For my small Toyota Yaris, I paid around $450 for my set of a name-brand version.
+That's about what I've always paid for a new set of all-seasons.
 In using winters, you do have the up-front cost of a second set of tires.
 This initial cost, however, is offset in the long run: your normal tire wear is split across two sets, so your all-seasons will last longer (you're only using them 6-8 months of the year).

-The true cost of using winter tires involves switching them out each season.
+The true cost of using winter tires comes with having to switch them out each season.
 If you use your stock wheels only, tire shops will charge for mounting and balancing each time you swap the two sets.
 This can be 50 to 100 dollars or more each time, and you'll be paying that twice a year.
 Some tire shops even have a policy to not mount used tires.

 MYTH: Winter tires perform better than all-seasons in cold weather